secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 Such SCCs based on longevity are not needed for every application.
 For many applications it can be sufficient to only have one specified algorithm which is used on all kinds of information.
 But for future proofing it would be good to be able to process information based on its longevity.
+The SCC only consideres **short** longevity which includes a duration of less than one day and **long** longevity requiring protection for more than one day.

 - [ ] TODO logevity definition.
 - [ ] TODO More classifications necessary?